CycloneDX/guides/ML-BOM/en/0x40-Design-Additional-Model-Information.md

 ###### Field discussion

-* **properties** - The `value` reflects the set (list) of ISO ISO 639-1 language codes the model was trained to on and thus capable of understanding as input and generating as output.
+* **properties** - The `value` reflects the set (list) of ISO 639-1 language codes the model was trained to on and thus capable of understanding as input and generating as output.

 ## Providing free-form tags for search